The global e-commerce (online selling) marketplace continues to grow.

 You Don’t Control Affiliate Networks

 Different networks might have different rules or conditions that you need to follow.
-This can make it difficult to maximise your affiliate income if you’re trying to work with different networks.
+This can make it difficult to maximize your affiliate income if you’re trying to work with different networks.

 In this context, you might be better off having individual affiliate agreements with different sites and working that way.